Have specific questions? Contact us to speak to one of our experienced team members.

 Approximately four months ago, I started thinking it was time for me to kick the habit for good and make a concerted effort to become healthier.
 As I was pondering this decision, my employer distributed information about ConnectCare3’s Tobacco Cessation program.
 I knew I was ready to quit, and now I had someone to help me.
 The message was clear that 2021 was meant to be the year for me to say goodbye to smoking!

-I was accustomed to smoking about 3½ packs of cigarettes each week, so he customized a quit plan for me over 12 weeks.
-He developed a daily and weekly goal for me, and I kept a log of how many cigarettes I was smoking each day.
-I felt his quit plan was reasonable and user-friendly.
+I was accustomed to smoking about 3½ packs of cigarettes each week, so CC3 customized a quit plan for me over 12 weeks.
+CC3 developed a daily and weekly goal for me, and I kept a log of how many cigarettes I was smoking each day.
+I felt that the ConnectCare3 quit plan was reasonable and user-friendly.

 I was so happy that I didn’t experience any significant withdrawal symptoms.
 In fact, what I did notice were all the positives associated with not smoking:

 - My hair and clothes don’t smell like smoke.

 - I don’t have smoker’s breath.

 - My breathing improved.